rust-secure-code/cargo-auditable/README.md

 The implementation has gotten to the point where it's time to get some real-world experience with it, but the **data format is not yet stable.** Linux, Windows and Mac OS are currently supported.

-The end goal is to get Cargo itself to encode this information in binaries instead of relying on an external subcommand.
+The end goal is to get Cargo itself to encode this information in binaries.
 There is an RFC for an implementation within Cargo, for which this project paves the way: https://github.com/rust-lang/rfcs/pull/2801

 ## Usage